lukaszs1942/HHC2023/docs/bonus.md

 First we started inspecting source code and console tools.

-We can see requests sent to this WS endpoint: wss://2023.holidayhackchallenge.com/sail?dockSlip=4606a58c-ccff-4bbf-b9c7-66bcba107161
+We can see messages sent bidirectionally to this WebSoscket endpoint: wss://2023.holidayhackchallenge.com/sail?dockSlip=4606a58c-ccff-4bbf-b9c7-66bcba107161.

 After inspecing WS communication we can see interesting messages whenever we catch a fish.